Gen V season 1

 The first season of the American satirical superhero television series Gen V, the third series in The Boys franchise, based on The Boys comic book story arc We Gotta Go Now by Garth Ennis and Darick Robertson, premiered on Amazon Prime Video on September 29, 2023.

 The season stars Jaz Sinclair, Chance Perdomo, Lizze Broadway, Maddie Phillips, London Thor, Derek Luh, Asa Germann, and Shelley Conn.
 The story follows several students with superhero abilities who attend a superhero university to become part of The Seven.
 However, they must decide what superheroes they would become when the university's secrets are revealed.

-In October 2023, less than a month after its premiere, it was renewed for a second season.
+In October 2023, the series was renewed for a second season.